Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 On subsequent exposure to the same antigen:

-Antibody levels are higher and sustained for longer.
+Antibody levels peak at much higher concentrations and are sustained for longer.

-This is the basis for the effectiveness of vaccination.
+This is the mechanistic basis for the effectiveness of vaccination and for why recovered individuals are protected from re-infection.

 9 Vaccination